matthewvedder/VendChallenge/README.md

 - Allow users to complete parking sessions with one click in the Index view
 - Add a freindly empty data message to get started on parking-sessions Index view.
 Here is a picture in case you don't get to see it.
 It's not super pretty, but a good UX I think.
   ![image](https://github.com/matthewvedder/VendChallenge/assets/16331910/9025f390-602d-4e69-95aa-a9a9ca0cfd56)

+## Some things I didn't get to
+- Abstract calls to database out of components and writes tests with mock calls to Firestore
+- Error messages for backend errors
+- Add a locations field to index page and locations select input to form

 ## What this needs to be production ready